 If you’re traveling a long distance to get to the store, let the delivery truck do the driving.
 If instead, you’re ordering from the local shop ten city blocks away from your loft, put on your walking shoes or grab your bike.
 It’s self-serving for your health anyway.

 When you do make the trip yourself, bring your own bags.
 It’s so easy, and (in my opinion) those bags are much easier to fill and to carry than the flimsy plastic alternatives.

 Lastly, don’t regularly buy things you think you’ll return.
 It’s wasteful.
 Even more, we often end up keeping more than we otherwise would have purchased, so it saves money not to ever let it enter our homes in the first place.
 Retailers know this, and it’s one of the main reasons they offer free returns.
 They know we will purchase more, thinking it can be returned, but we often won’t actually return what we think is just alright.

-As your shopping, I encourage you to more thoughtfully consider what you buy and how you buy it.
+As you’re shopping, I encourage you to more thoughtfully consider what you buy and how you buy it.
 You may decide to stick with your original plan, but at least you made a conscious decision and briefly weighed your options.
 I’d be willing to bet a few intentional minutes spent considering viable alternatives might result in a lot of different choices about our collective shopping habits that could really make for greener consumption.